Harold LeBel

-Harold LeBel (/fr/; born June 22, 1962) is a former Canadian politician and convicted sex offender in Quebec, who was elected to the National Assembly of Quebec in the 2014 election.
-He represented the electoral district of Rimouski as a member of the Parti Québécois.
+Harold LeBel (/fr/; born June 22, 1962) is a former Canadian politician who was elected to the National Assembly of Quebec in the 2014 election.
+He represented the electoral district of Rimouski as a member of the Parti Québécois until 2022.

+In 2022, he was convicted as a sex offender in Quebec.

+Biography

-He was a candidate for the party three times previously, running in Rivière-du-Loup in the 1989 election and the 1994 election, and in Kamouraska-Témiscouata in the 2003 election.
+Lebel was a candidate for the Parti Québécois three times before being elected, running in Rivière-du-Loup in the 1989 election and the 1994 election, and in Kamouraska-Témiscouata in the 2003 election.

+In April 2014, he was elected Member of the National Assembly of Quebec for Rimouski.